Car Insurance for Young Drivers: How to Get Affordable Rates Under 25

 Pincher's Pro Tip

 Stack your discounts.
-Combine a good student discount (up to 25%) with a telematics program (up to 30%) and a driver training discount (up to 15%) to potentially cut your base rate nearly in half.
-Always ask your agent which discounts you currently qualify for.
+Combine a good student discount (up to 25%) with a telematics program (up to 40%) and a driver training discount (up to 15%) to potentially cut your base rate dramatically.
+Always ask your agent which discounts you currently qualify for — many are not applied automatically.

 Parents' Policy vs. Your Own Policy

 This is one of the most common questions young drivers face.
-The short answer: staying on your parents' policy almost always costs less while you're living at home.
+The short answer: staying on your parents' policy almost always costs significantly less while you're living at home.
+A 20-year-old on a parent's policy pays an average of $223/month for full coverage, compared to $294/month on a standalone policy — a meaningful difference that adds up to over $800/year.

 Stay on Parents' Policy